nickallaire/CSE135Project/README.md

-# CSE135: Online Database Analytics Applications Project
+# CSE 135: Online Database Analytics Applications Project

 Project Overview: Create a shopping application using Java/JSP with a PostgreSQL database and Tomcat server, complete with error handling and data validation